MonitorControl/MonitorControl/README.md

 ## How to help

+- You can greatly help out [by financing the project with your donation or by being a Sponsor](https://opencollective.com/monitorcontrol)!
-Open [issues](https://github.com/MonitorControl/MonitorControl/issues) if you have a question, an enhancement to suggest or a bug you've found.
-If you want, you can fork the code yourself and submit a pull request to improve the app.
+- Open [issues](https://github.com/MonitorControl/MonitorControl/issues) if you have a question, an enhancement to suggest or a bug you've found.
+- If you want, you can fork the code yourself and submit a pull request to improve the app (Note: accepting a PR is solely in the collective hands of the maintainers).

 ## Localizations